ArtDemocrat/MEV-Theft-Loss-Report/README.md

 *The largest MEV reward channeled to an incorrect fee recipient happened in slot 6376024 and was due a configuration error after a solo migration took place.
 The Node Operator immediately sent the correct amount to the smoothing pool (see https://etherscan.io/tx/0x18a28f9bba987a05bc87515faa6490cef3fe61b02dc45d68cffcf3a4e6f791a0).

+In the second table below we display the details of the slots where theft happened.

 <p align="center">
   <img width="620" height="1000" src="https://github.com/ArtDemocrat/MEVLossTracker/assets/137831205/4eecc678-78c8-44d6-b784-273e33d037c3">
 </p>

 **Conclusion:** While 51 theft cases out of 85,996 Rocketpool block proposals analyzed in this time series represent a low incidence of 0.06%, it seems that theft is a phenomenon which is happening continuously within the protocol.
 Secondly, MEV theft incidence seems to have become more prevalent in recent slots.
-Finally, if we consider not only the 51 slots where an `mev_reward` was observerd for the block, but the total (51+832)= 883 cases where an incorrect fee recipient was used, the theft incidence within RP climbs to 1.02%.
+Finally, if we consider not only the 51 slots where an `mev_reward` was observerd for the block, but rather the total (51+832)= 883 cases where an incorrect fee recipient was used, the theft incidence within RP climbs to 1.02%.

 ### Neglected Revenue
 [Analysis Script](https://github.com/ArtDemocrat/MEVLossTracker/blob/main/generate_mevreward_neglect)